Smart-Hut/WHDZ03/README.md

 # ESPHome Configuration for Smart Hut Plugs

-This repository stores the configuration for the ESPHome based firmware of WHDZ03 based plugs from [Smart Hut](https://thesmarthut.com/) avaiable pre-flashed [here](https://thesmarthut.com/products/power-monitoring-smart-plug-preflashed-preconfigured)
+This repository stores the configuration for the ESPHome based firmware of WHDZ03 based plugs from [Smart Hut](https://thesmarthut.com/) available pre-flashed [here](https://thesmarthut.com/products/power-monitoring-smart-plug-preflashed-preconfigured)

 ## Pin Outs
 These are the pinouts for our plugs if you'd like to build your own configuration or use them with alternative firmware.